vlad-blana/repro-foundry-rs-7131/README.md

 #### My results testing this code

-On my local node it takes 3000 ms and 8000 ms for the older and newer exe On the g4mm4 public node it takes 3200ms and 80000-95000 ms between the 2 exes.
+On my local node it takes 3000 ms and 8000 ms for the older and newer exe.\
+On the g4mm4 public node it takes 3200ms and 80000-95000 ms between the 2 exe.\
-To me it's clear there is some network calls happening behind the scene.
+Based on the huge time increase when forking a public node it looks like there is some weird network activity happening behind the scene that takes much longer on newer releases.

-Also the accounts option influences the results.
+The accounts option influences the results.
+The higher the number of initial accounts the higher the time gap.\
-Even with 0 there is a performance penalty, but one would be easily tricked to think it's just a time measurement error.
+Even with 0 there is a performance penalty, but one would be easily tricked to think it's just a time measurement error.\
 I use 400 accounts in my live code so I kept that in this demo too.

 ### 2. eth_call 10x slower demo